Doc-CoB: Enhancing Document Understanding with Visual Chain-of-Boxes Reasoning

 \section{Introduction}

-In recent years, multimodal large language models (MLLMs) \citep{gpt4o,team2023gemini,li2024llava,wang2024qwen2} have advanced rapidly and demonstrated remarkable capabilities in various tasks, including detailed captioning, visual conversations, and visual question answering (VQA) \citep{liu2025mmbench,li2024seed,xing-etal-2024-dochienet}.
-Some research explore the potential of MLLMs~\citep{hu2024mplug,ye2023mplug,zhou2024doge,luo2024layoutllm} in the domain of document understanding~\citep{cui2021document,xu2020layoutlm}, a fundamental task that involves question answering and information extraction based on document images, driving progress in both academic research and industrial applications.
+Document understanding~\citep{cui2021document,xu2020layoutlm} is a fundamental task that involves question answering and information extraction based on document images, such as forms, receipts, reports, and scanned pages.
+In recent years, multimodal large language models (MLLMs)~\citep{bai2025qwen3vltechnicalreport, comanici2025gemini25pushingfrontier,grattafiori2024llama3herdmodels,sensenova-si} have demonstrated promising capabilities on document understanding~\citep{hu2024mplug,ding2025survey,zhou2024doge,luo2024layoutllm}, driving progress in both academic research and industrial applications.

-Most existing MLLMs generate conclusive responses to queries by processing entire images in a uniform manner \citep{yu2025attention,shao2024visual}, implicitly assuming that all visual regions are equally important.
+Most existing MLLMs generate responses to queries by processing entire images in a uniform manner \citep{chen-etal-2025-multimodal,fu2025multimodallargelanguagemodels}, implicitly assuming that all regions are equally important.